cmc1023/Convolutional-Style-Transfer-Network/README.md

 # Deep Convolutional Style Transfer Network
 A tensorflow implementation for style transfer.

-    In an attempt to learn Tensorflow I've implemented an Image Transformation Network as described in Perceptual Losses for Real-Time Style Transfer and Super-Resolution by Johnson et al.
+    In an attempt to learn Tensorflow I've implemented an image transformation network as described in A neural algorithm of artistic style by Gatys et al.

 This code is based on [OlavHN/fast-neural-style](https://github.com/OlavHN/fast-neural-style).

 *****

->   In an attempt to learn Tensorflow I've implemented an Image Transformation Network as described in Perceptual Losses for Real-Time Style Transfer and Super-Resolution by Johnson et al.
+>   In an attempt to learn Tensorflow I've implemented an deep convolutional image transformation network as described in  by Gatys et al.

 Style image: starry
 ---